Varmtech/video-client/README.md

 ### participantJoined

-This will be fired when someone has joined to room
+This will be fired when someone has joined to room.

     videoRoom.on('participantJoined', (participant) => {})